 Cultural Capability account

 Register for a Cultural Capability account to access Ako Aotearoa's Cultural Capability pathways.
 You can help your Māori and Pacific students achieve greater success by building your own knowledge, confidence and cultural capability.
 This account will have no educator functionality, instead, you, the teacher, will be the learner.
+Choose the option to learn independently on the orange registration form.

 Connecting to your students on a cultural level can lead to stronger relationships, improved engagement, increased pass rates and ultimately, better learning outcomes for them.